leandrosouza/django-simple-audit/README.rst

 CHANGELOG
 =========
+* 0.2
+    * Update with compatibility for Django 1.9
+    * Add Migrations

 * 0.1.15
 	* use larger TextField for storing values ( thanks dinie )
 	* Czech translation ( thanks cuchac )